claudiodekker/inertia-laravel-testing/README.md

 ```

 ## `etc`
-By default, this package will automatically make sure that you didn't forget to assert against some props, by detecting
+By default, this library will automatically make sure that you didn't forget to assert against some props, by automatically
-what props you've interacted with.
-However, at times, you might run into situations where you're working with unreliable
+detecting and failing your test when you haven't interacted with every prop in a scope at least once.
+However, at times,
-data (such as from a feed) or with data that you really don't want to do anything with.
-For those situations, the `etc`
+you might run into situations where you're working with unreliable data (such as from a feed), or with data that you
-method exists:
+really don't want interact with to keep your test simple.
+For those situations, the `etc` method exists:

 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia